 Joel 2:28 declares, “And it shall come to pass afterward that I will pour out My Spirit on all flesh; your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions.”

 Albert Barnes’ Notes on the Whole Bible states with regard to this verse of scripture,

 It does not include every individual in the race, but it includes the whole race, and individuals throughout it, in every nation, sex, condition, “Jew or Gentile, Greek or Barbarian,” i. e., educated or uneducated, rich or poor, bond or free, male or female.

 In other words, the verse does not infer that every person will ultimately receive eternal salvation or even the Holy Spirit.
 Only Christians receive the Holy Spirit.
-[Note: See our article entitled “Filling versus Indwelling by the Holy Spirit.”]
+[Note: A discussion in this regard can be found by clicking on “Filling versus Indwelling by the Holy Spirit”]

 Luke 3:6, which is a quotation from the Old Testament book of Isaiah, asserts, “And all flesh shall see the salvation of God.”

 The meanings of the word “see” and the term “all flesh” in this verse are not clear.
 However, in light of other biblical teachings, such as those we discussed in the main body of this article, this verse probably means that people throughout the world will experience salvation, if they trust in Jesus Christ as their Savior.

 In Luke 15:4 and 8, Jesus Christ says, “‘What man of you, having a hundred sheep, if he loses one of them, does not leave the ninety-nine in the wilderness, and go after the one which is lost until he finds it?’”
 And in verse 8, He adds, “‘Or what woman, having ten silver coins, if she loses one coin, does not light a lamp, sweep the house, and search carefully until she finds it?’”